timofeysie/satisfactory/README.md

 Avoid using any such as login(authenticate: any)?

 App prefixes require app name.
+So I have changed for example 'app-layout' to 'demo-app-layout' where appropriate.

 @Output() submit = new EventEmitter<Authenticate>() causes the error "The output property should not be named or renamed as a native event eslint(@angular-eslint/no-output-native)".
 Note this used to be just a warning.